-The Morris J4 was the successor to the highly-successful Morris J-type.
-Launched in 1960, the J4 continued the principles that enabled its older sibling to be a world-wide hit.
-Characterful styling, an ergonomic design and a generous choice of body styles and colours.
-Like the J, the J4 van has remained in frequent service to this day, many frequenting the busy city streets of Britain, in service as boutique ice cream vans, food trucks and more.
+The Morris J4 was the successor to the highly successful Morris J-type.
+Launched in 1960, the J4 continued the principles that enabled its older sibling to be a world-wide hit; characterful styling, an ergonomic design and a generous choice of body styles and colours.
+Like the J, the J4 van has remained in service to this day, many frequenting the busy city streets of Britain, in service as boutique ice cream vans, food trucks and more.
 The perfect, eye-catching tool for generating business.

 MORRIS minor traveller